 Distal radius fracture is a common fracture of the arm, occurring most frequently in individuals 10–30 years of age and in those older than 65.
 The injury can be caused by low-energy trauma (common in women with osteoporosis) or high-energy trauma (e.g., sports injuries or motor vehicle accidents).
 Clinical features include wrist pain and tenderness, soft tissue swelling, visible deformity, and decreased range of motion at the wrist joint.
 Diagnosis is confirmed by x-ray.
 Nondisplaced stable fractures are typically managed with closed reduction and immobilization.
 Fractures that are open, unstable, comminuted, and/or accompanied by neurovascular injury are usually managed surgically.

-- Overall incidence: 2.5% of all emergency department visits
+- Total incidence: 2.5% of all emergency department (ED) visits

 Bimodal peak incidence

-- 10–30 years of age; typically due to high-energy trauma in males
+- 10–30 years of age; most commonly due to high-energy trauma in male individuals

-- > 65 years of age; typically due to low-energy trauma in women with osteoporosis
+- > 65 years of age; most commonly due to low-energy trauma in women with osteoporosis

 Epidemiological data refers to the US, unless otherwise specified.

 - See “.”